 4. Next, draw a single thin line from the middle of your arch towards your temple to fill the back of your brows.
 Do not stop at the edge of your eye — elongate the line 3-4cm past where your eye ends.
 Fill in more to balance out the brow if needed.
 Also, avoid curving downward with the line even if your natural brow slopes down.

-Additionally, if you want to add a little more sexiness or drama to your makeup look, I like to build-up a dramatic arch to really make a bold statement with the brows.
+Additionally, if you want to add a little more drama (meow!) to your makeup look, I like to build-up a dramatic arch to really make a bold statement with the brows.
 I get a lot of compliments when I add a little volume to my arches, and this is often achieved by exaggerating the upside-down V of the arch when I’m drawing them in.
 But for everyday, I like to make a little arch that flows naturally with the rest of the brow and does not look too obvious.

 Happy Brow Shaping!!